cdl-geneseo/geneseo-dictionary/H/Hit-that.md

 # Hit that

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hit that

 Created by  Unknown User (iif1), last modified by  Unknown User (jcf10) on Nov 18, 2012

 1) v.
 To engage in sexual intercourse, synonymous with “tap that”ex.
 “That guy is hot; I’d hit that.”2) v. to smoke something, especially a jointex.
 “I am not going to hit that joint; I don't smoke pot.”As of 2012, 100% of students surveyed know this word.
 0% believe it is of local origins.(Flynn, G-M, 2012)